ISRCTN ISRCTN17732518

 What does the study involve?

-Participants will also be offered the opportunity to give their consent to take part in future Cohort Multiple Randomised Controlled Trials (cmRCT).
-Participants will agree to participate in the control (no treatment) arm of any future trials that will be conducted by the research team.
-If the participant is allocated to the intervention group of a future trial, they will be asked to provide their consent prior to taking the intervention.
+The cohort study is part of a miscarriage platform that will test multiple treatments and provide more timely answers to whether interventions are effective.
+Participants and their partner (where applicable) joining the cohort study will also be asked to give consent to participate in the control arm (no treatment) of any future trials that will be conducted by the research team.
+If the participant is allocated to the intervention group of a future trial, they will be asked to provide their consent before taking the intervention.

 What are the possible benefits and risks of participating?